Scalable and Efficient Continual Learning from Demonstration via a Hypernetwork-generated Stable Dynamics Model: Results

-We consider all the 7 different types of continual learning methods (SG, FT, REP, SI, MAS, HN, CHN) as described in \mysection{sec:experiment_setup}, and for each of these CL methods, we consider 2 kinds of task learning approaches: NODE and \snode{}.
+We consider the 7 types of CL methods (SG, FT, REP, SI, MAS, HN, CHN) described in \mysection{sec:baselines}, and for each CL method, we consider 2 kinds of task learning approaches: NODE and \snode{}.
 Thus, in total we have 14 different models, each of which we continually train on the 26 tasks of \lasa{2}.
-After a model has finished learning a task, we evaluate the trajectory errors of the predictions made by the model for the current task as well as all previous tasks.
-This is repeated for each task, e.g. after learning the $m^\upth$ task in a sequence of $T$ tasks, a model is evaluated on tasks ($0,1,\cdots,m$).
-This is repeated for all tasks, i.e for $m=0,1,\cdots,T-1$.
-Each experiment is repeated for 5 independent seeds.
+After a model has finished learning a task, we evaluate the prediction errors for the current task as well as all previous tasks.
+For example, after learning the $m^\upth$ task in a sequence of $T$ tasks, a model is evaluated on tasks ($0,1,\cdots,m$).
+This is repeated for all $T$ tasks and each experiment is repeated with 5 independent seeds.

-We record all the predicted trajectory errors and report the overall errors in \myfigure{fig:exp_lasa2dbox} that shows that amongst all the methods, FT, SI, and MAS produce high errors (for both NODE and \snode{}), and the hypernetwork methods (HN, CHN) perform on par with the upper baselines SG and REP. The comparison between NODE and \snode{} for SG shows that there is no difference in the performance.
+The overall errors reported in \myfigure{fig:exp_lasa2dbox} show that amongst all CL methods, FT, SI, and MAS produce high errors (for both NODE and \snode{}), and the hypernetwork methods (HN, CHN) with \snode{} perform on par with the upper baselines SG and REP. For SG, NODE and \snode{} have almost no difference.
 However, for all the other CL methods that produce low errors (REP, HN, CHN), the errors for \snode{} are lower than those for NODE.
-This difference is most prominent for CHN (the model with the smallest size) where \chnsnode{} performs a lot better than \chnnode{}.

-\myfigure{fig:exp_lasa2d_cumu} shows a more detailed view of the prediction errors after each task is learned during the training process for the CL methods that work the best (SG, REP, HN, and CHN).
-Here, it can be seen that the \chnsnode{} model clearly outperforms the \chnnode{} model.
-With \snode{}, the chunked hypernetwork is able to learn and remember all 26 tasks of the dataset and its performance is comparable to that of the much larger HN and also to the upper baseline SG.
-On the other hand, a \chnnode{} model can only remember a few tasks and starts to exhibit high errors after task 9.
-Marginal improvements in performance can also be observed for REP and HN when \snode{} is used.

-\myfigure{fig:exp_lasa2d_model_size} shows that CHN models for both NODE and \snode{} are the smallest among all the compared models.
-In spite of having the least number of parameters, the performance of \chnsnode{} is comparable to that of HN and the upper baseline SG, both of which have many more parameters.
-The network architectures of all the models are reported in \mytable{tab:hparam} in the appendix.
+This difference is most prominent for CHN (the smallest model, see~supplementary materials for model sizes) where \chnsnode{} clearly outperforms \chnnode{}. \myfigure{fig:exp_lasa2d_cumu} shows the evolution of prediction errors during the training process for CHN. \chnsnode{} remembers all 26 tasks of \lasa{2}, while \chnnode{} only remembers a few tasks and produces high errors after task 9.
+Overall, \chnsnode{} performs comparably to HN and the upper baseline SG, both of which have many more parameters.